 UMA Librarians are your guides to using information tools and building strategies for research.
 For help with your research or courses, stop by the libraries, call us, email us, or chat with us online.
 Visit the website for Off-Campus Library Services for support in distance learning.

 Tools for researchers

-The Library Research Guides are a good place to start your research if you know your subject area of research and the types of resources you need.
-If you aren’t quite sure what to focus on, our Reference resources can help provide background for research topics, dates of events, brief biographies and literary criticism.
-Check out the Find a Topic page on many research guides for advice on getting started.
+The Library Research Guides are also a good place to start your research if you know your research topic and the types of resources you need.
+If you aren’t quite sure what to focus on, check out the Find a Topic page on many research guides for advice on getting started.